dcomp-leris/CGSynthQoE/README.md

 **Note: It is under construction!**

+*For more details, please refer to the Wiki page of this repository.*

 Cloud gaming's unique network traffic is challenging to reproduce for research.
 This demo introduces Cloud Gaming Synthesizer (CGSynth), a platform that generates realistic, configurable synthetic cloud gaming (CG) traffic.
 CGSynth captures real CG patterns and allows their synthetic reproduction with user-defined flow/packet parameters and deterministic protocol headers.
 It employs a GRU for accurate, order-preserving timestamp generation and AI-based video interpolation for realistic payloads.
 Crucially, CGSynth integrates a QoE evaluation module using objective (e.g., SSIM) and subjective metrics (e.g., MOS) to validate synthetic traffic's video quality and responsiveness against real streams.